 - Loss of limb(s); and

-It is incredibly important to seek a full medical evaluation after a car crash, even if you do not believe you were hurt.
+It is important to see a doctor after a car crash, even if you do not believe you were hurt.
 Undiagnosed internal injuries can be life-threatening if left untreated.
 If an internal injury manifests at a later date, complications may cause the cost of treatment to skyrocket.

 Causes of Auto Crashes in Los Angeles

 Who (or what) is to blame for a Los Angeles auto accident?